 - largest water park in the country

 - 27 miles of shoreline and 4235 acres of land

 A Few Fun Facts- Fiesta Island

-A one-way road circles the circumference of the island counterclockwise at a lovely speed of 25 mph.
-Usually, it is sparsely populated, with the most visitors being seen over at the world-famous dog park.
-There are no parking lots, so cars are permitted to drive onto the sandy beach and park.
-Most cars on the beach are there to launch personal watercraft, but you find some just sitting and enjoying the day.
+A one-way road circles the island’s circumference counterclockwise at a lovely speed of 25 mph.
+Usually, it is sparsely populated, with most visitors being seen over at the world-famous dog park.
+No parking lots exist, so cars can drive onto the sandy beach and park.
+Most vehicles on the beach are there to launch personal watercraft, but you find some just sitting and enjoying the day.

 -A Few Frequently Asked Questions-